How do I Protect my Home from Flooding?

 Installing backwater valves is complex and intricate work that also requires a city permit and inspection.
 You need a trusted, licensed and experienced plumber to do the job.
 At Drain Rescue, we handle the permit acquisition, book an appropriate time with you and perform the backwater valve installation right away.
 Once the installation is complete, we arrange for a city inspection and provide you with the necessary rebate forms to submit for participation in the backwater valve subsidy program – in other words, get a little money back!

 Once all setup procedures are complete and the necessary paperwork has been attained, Drain Rescue books a convenient time for the backwater valve installation.

 - We dig through the cement in your basement floor.
-(In order to avoid damage and ensure precise and correct work, this must be done by a trained plumbing professional in Toronto.)
+(In order to avoid damage and ensure precise and correct work, this must be done by a trained plumbing professional.

 - Your sewer line is replaced.
 (This is the pipe that connects all the water sources and depositories throughout your home.)

 - We install the backwater valve along the new sewer line.

 - From this point forward, your backwater valve acts as your defence mechanism against future flooding.
 When water tries to re-enter your home, your BWV stops it.

 A Backwater Valve Installation Isn’t All You Can Do to Protect Your Home from Flooding